Last updated on November 2nd, 2024 at 07:45 pm

 When I started planning this trip, I started with the Wine Map because I had the idea of this being a bike-n-ride Wine Trail.

-However, due to all of the different types of delicious alcohol being produced in the area, it ultimately became a Trail of Multiple Libations instead.
+However, due to the various types of delicious alcohol produced in the area, it ultimately became a Trail of Multiple Libations instead.

 You could absolutely look at the above map and decide to create an entirely different trip from the one I created.